 Five courses at the 100 or 200 level (except 298 and 299).
 The 100-level indicates that the course examines global history or large regions of the world.
 The 200-level indicates that the course has a narrower national or thematic focus.
 Note: HON 102 HISTORY IN GLOBAL CONTEXTS may be counted toward this lower division requirement.

 Upper Division Courses

-Students must also complete the requirements from one of the following concentrations: standard, pre-law, or public history.
+Students must also complete the requirements from one of the following concentrations: standard, pre-law, public history, or secondary-education.